AIO-team-2025/vnmese-rag-chatbot/README.md

-# vnmese-rag-chatbot
+# Build RAG Chatbot Application using Streamlit
 This is a project for creating a RAG chatbot in Vietnamese languague.
-There are two sub-projects included

-## Project 1.1: Streamlit basic

-## Project 1.2: Build RAG Chatbot Application using Streamlit
+## Embedding model:bkai-foundation-models/vietnamese-bi-encoder

+### LLM model: vicuna-7b-v1.5